-Under the ROC 2021, the provisions relating to appeals are split into 2 Orders.
+Under the ROC 2021, the provisions relating to appeals are split into 2 Orders:

-- Order 18 of the ROC 2021 governs appeals from applications in actions in the Supreme Court and State Courts.
-This mainly deals with appeals against interlocutory judgments or "applications in actions" that are heard before trial.
-However, this Order can also deal with matters after trial, such as decisions on the costs of the trial. - 2.
+- a.
+Order 18 of the ROC 2021 governs appeals from applications in actions in the Supreme Court and State Courts.
+This mainly deals with appeals against interlocutory judgments or "applications in actions" that are heard before However, this Order can also deal with matters after trial, such as decisions on the costs of the trial. - b.
 Order 19 of the ROC 2021 governs appeals from judgments and orders after trial in the Supreme Court and State Courts.

-The appellate Court may, per Order 18, rule 31 or Order 19, rule 28 of the ROC 2021, give directions for the filing and serving of joint documents for related appeals as appropriate in the circumstances.
-If both Orders 18 and 19 apply to the related appeals, the appellate Court may direct the rules of either Order 18 or 19 to apply only.
+The appellate court may, per Order 18, rule 31 or Order 19, rule 28 of the ROC 2021, give directions for the filing and serving of joint documents for related appeals as appropriate in the circumstances.
+If both Orders 18 and 19 apply to the related appeals, the appellate court may direct the rules of either Order 18 or 19 to apply only.

-Appeals from Applications in Actions in the Supreme Court
+Appeals from applications in actions in the Supreme Court

-Appeals against decisions of a Registrar to Judge in General Division
+Appeals against decisions of the Registrar of the Supreme Court ("Registrar") to Judge in the General Division

-Any decision of a Registrar made in an application may be brought to the General Division under Order 18, rule 24 of the ROC 2021.
+Any decision of the Registrar made in an application may be brought to the General Division under Order 18, rule 24 of the ROC 2021.

-In an appeal against a decision made by a Registrar to a Judge of the General Division, the notice of appeal must be filed and served on all parties who have an interest in the appeal within 14 days after the decision was made.
+In an appeal against a decision made by the Registrar to a Judge of the General Division, the notice of appeal must be filed and served on all parties who have an interest in the appeal within 14 days after the decision was made.